-- analyse their own practice against established good practice, and assess risk to ensure their practice is likely to protect them from false allegations; - recognise their responsibilities and report any concerns about suspected poor practice or possible abuse (Code of Conduct); - follow the guidelines for staff, including Reporting Concerns ("Whistleblowing"); and - undertake yearly refresher training on safeguarding to raise awareness of current issues and legislation as deemed necessary by law. - Staff will be informed of trends in safeguarding and information regarding local Prevent concerns by the DSL throughout the year.
+- Analyse their own practice against established good practice and assess risk to ensure their practice is likely to protect them from false allegations. - Recognise their responsibilities and report any concerns about suspected poor practice or possible abuse (Code of Conduct); - Follow the guidelines for staff, including Reporting Concerns ("Whistleblowing"); and - Undertake yearly refresher training on safeguarding to raise awareness of current issues and legislation as deemed necessary by law. - The DSL will inform staff throughout the year of safeguarding trends and information regarding local Prevent concerns.